SDGforskning/sdg-strings/SDG07_query_action_WoS.md

       OR "energy strateg*" OR "energy management" OR "energy planning" OR "initiative$"
       OR  (("energy" OR "green") NEAR/2 "certificat*")
-      OR "incentive$" OR "investment$" OR "investing" OR "invest" OR "energy sustainability"
+      OR "incentive$" OR "investment$" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "energy sustainability"
-      )
+      OR "minimum energy performance" OR "energy labelling" OR "energy standard$" OR "energy efficiency standard$" )
       NEAR/15
           ("energy efficiency"
-          OR "energy performance standard$"
           OR
             (
               ("energy efficien*" OR "energy saving")
-              NEAR/10
+              NEAR/15
-                  ("housing" OR "houses" OR "residential" OR "building$" OR "cities" OR "industry" OR "industrial" OR "manufacturing" OR "technolog*" )
+                  ("housing" OR "houses" OR "homes" OR "household" OR "domestic" OR "residential" OR "building$" OR "cities" OR "service sector" OR "office$" OR "retail" OR "food services" OR "restaurants" OR "hotels" OR "warehouses"
+                  OR "lighting" OR "lamps" OR "cooking" OR "appliances" OR "white goods" OR "plug-in device$" OR "smart" OR "space cooler$" OR "air condition*" OR "space heat*" OR "room heating" OR "district heating" OR "heat pump$" OR "HVAC"
+                  OR "industry" OR "industrial" OR "manufacturing" OR "technolog*" OR "transport" OR "transportation" OR "vehicles" OR "cars" OR "train$" OR "airplane$" OR "aeroplane$" OR "ship$" OR "shipping" OR "freight"
+                  OR "telecomm*" OR "data centre$" OR "data center$" OR "data network$" OR "server" OR "servers" OR "wireless"
+                  )
             )
           )